psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 We must connect things up so that WEBSERVER-USER can read files that belong to the PHP-FPM-GROUP This will allow us to control what WEBSERVER-USER can read or not, via group chmod permission bit.
 ##### IMPORTANT:
 Granting additional group permissions to the "nginx/www-data" user can potentially introduce security risks due to the principle of least privilege.
-Your PHP-FPM-USER never ever be a sudo privileged.
-Even not in sudoer list still has some security drawbacks.
-Cause of that we will set website content's group permisson g=rX so "nginx/www-data" can read all files and traverse all directories, but not write.
+Your PHP-FPM-USER should never have sudo privileges, even if it's not listed in the sudoer list, as this can still pose security drawbacks.
+Therefore, we will set the website content's group permission to "g=rX" so that "nginx/www-data" can read all files and traverse all directories, but not write to them.

 ```
 usermod -a -G PHP-FPM-GROUP WEBSERVER-USER